NIH-NLM/oadr-autoantibody/README.md

 predict the beta-cell function that survives that attack?** That is what every model in this repository is trying to answer.

-## The methodological challenge: studies cannot be pooled
+## Privacy-preserving Federation

 Each cohort comes from a different institutional clinical study with its own data-use governance.
 In a real deployment those data sets cannot be moved between institutions: privacy regulations, IRB constraints, and institutional policies forbid it.
-The methodological question is therefore not *"what is the best model when we put all the data in one place?"* but **"what is the best model when each institution trains on its own subjects and only model parameters are exchanged with a central coordinator?"** That is federated learning, and it is the only framing under which the work could be deployed in practice.
+To enable increasing cohort size, which allows one then to gain statistical power can be achieved with federated learning.

-The four institutions cannot agree to centralise their data, but they can agree to share **only** model parameters after each one has trained on its own subjects, and to accept a central coordinator that aggregates those parameters by taking the median value across institutions for each parameter.
+In this simulation, the four institutions cannot agree to centralise their data, but they can agree to share **only** model parameters after each one has trained on its own subjects, and to accept a central coordinator that aggregates those parameters by taking the median value across institutions for each parameter.
-This is the protocol used everywhere in this repository.

-## The three arguments the talk makes
+## What Federation Provides

 1. **Federation across more institutions improves prediction.** Adding more participating studies to the federation lowers the prediction error of